browserengineering/book/book/security.md

 [^19]: In a real browser, that code will be displayed as a literal
-    less-than sign followed by the word `script`, but in our browser, this won\'t happen, unless you did the relevant exercise in [post 4](html.md).
+    less-than sign followed by the word `script`, but in our browser, this won\'t happen, unless you did the relevant exercise in [Chapter 4](html.md).

 [^20]: Why?
 Perhaps it has some good content too, perhaps the site has